I'm thinking to myself, "Is this f*cking guy really here courtesy of a UFO?"

-Savvy veteran that he is- it put instant pressure on Kovalev; who as relative novice to these things, came out cold under lights Hopkins had now made red hot.
-He not only got a personal ringside scouting report on Kovalev, but he got a free surge in initial publicity for this fight with his tactics, and froze Kovalev again when Max Kellerman got the two of them in front of the camera.
+Savvy veteran that he is- it put instant pressure on Kovalev; who as relative novice to these things, came out cold under lights Hopkins had made red hot.
+He not only got a personal ringside scouting report on Kovalev, but he got a free surge in initial publicity for this fight with his lascivious tactics, and froze Kovalev again when Max Kellerman got the two of them in front of the camera for the first time.

 Kovalev's limited English with his shaky interpreter was no match for "The Alien" and his other-worldly mouth full of sardonic wit.
 Another bizarre (but true) twist to this fight is, Bernard actually beat up his trainer John David Jackson 17 years ago.
-Certainly Kovalev knows this, probably courtesy of a gift wrapped video Bernard sent him in the mail.
+Certainly Kovalev knows this, probably courtesy of a gift wrapped video Bernard sent him in the mail, along with a picture of him and his toothy smile.
 Talk about losing psychological warfare.

-Which begs the question, just wtf is he supposed to learn from Jackson about how to beat Hopkins?
+I guess the fair question to ask is, just wtf is he supposed to learn from Jackson about how to beat Hopkins?
+But anyway...

-So, with all that being said, I already scored rounds 1, 2 and 3 as 10-9 for Hopkins.
-But can he actually put the majority of the other 9 in the basket?
+Assuming Hopkins gets past the first three rounds (and its a good assumption he does) this coming Saturday night, can he actually put the majority of the other ones in his pocket?
 Or better yet, can he survive to the distance at all against the feared Russian product?

 Experience really is the best teacher in a very unique way in this fight on both sides.
 Hopkins has seen the likes of Kovalev before, and knows how to vaporize offense.
 He is an absolute master of subtlety in the ring, particularly when it comes to space and crowding.